 - Safety concerns.
 The edges actually go down at a negative angle, which means there are no cliffs to catch you if you fall.
 And there are no barriers preventing you from falling.

-I was curious about how dangerous those edge shots really are.
+I was curious about how dangerous Horseshoe Bend actually is.
 How many people actually die at Horseshoe Bend?
 Am I just being paranoid and overprotective?

 There’s less research on how many people die at Horseshoe Bend, but the estimate is 2-3 people per year.
-In fact, one man’s fall is a suspected suicide in early 2018!
+In fact, one man’s fall is a suspected suicide in early 2018, and a 14-year-old girl accidentally died while on vacation to Horseshoe Bend with her family over Christmas, 2018.
+Her body was retrieved by helicopter at the bottom of Horseshoe Bend on Tuesday, December 25, after her family reporter her missing.

 I hope you enjoy our mediocre pictures.
 We risked our lives getting them.